maximelhoustau/Prim-Project/README.md

 ```bash
 python3 Motion-Detection-Flow.py -v 'path_to_video' -i 'path_to_initalization_image' -d 'display'
 ```
 >* -v : [str] option to pass the path of the video we want as input.
-Without it, it will get the video stream of your laptop's webcam
+Without it, it will get the video stream of your laptop's webcam:
->* -a : [int] size of the minimal box to detect to avoid noise detection.
-Default = 500
 >* -d : [int] choose if you want the real time display or not.
 Default = 1 else 0

 Here are the outputs with the following terminal line: